51Degrees/documentation/src/features/automaticdatafileupdates.md

 the required format or version of the @datafile may need to be specified as a parameter in the URL.
 This is handled by the URL formatter by looking at the current @datafile to see what is needed.

+### Temporary File

+It is good practice to set a @datafile to be copied to a temporary location for use by an @onpremiseengine.
+This means that whatever mode the file is being used in (e.g. in memory or streamed from file) an **update** can occur smoothly.

+By setting the @onpremiseengine to use a temporary file location, the original @datafile is free to be changed by the
+@autoupdateservice.
+Once it has been replaced, the @onpremiseengine will be informed and will take care of removing the temporary file and creating a new one.

 ### Decompression

 @Datafiles are often served as GZipped content from their download URL to minimize the amount of data which needs to be